phloreenm/MP3--CI-CoBC-FM/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

+## ** **

+# **The idea behind 'Restaurant Manager'**

+The idea of developing this web application is a result of a discussion I had with a friend of mine, about his need to use a tool to organize the flow in the activity of his restaurant.
+We've sketched on paper some ideas and we concluded to a simple application, for the beginning, to see how it would work in real life.
+Basically the app should perform as a tool both for the employees in their daily duties, but also for the managers, which could verify daily reports of the events had place during the day.

+Being a web application would allow any active employee to access it with just a smartphone, tablet or a laptop and proceed with his tasks.
+The access to the dashboard would be done though a login page.

+#**Features**
+I designed three levels of Role-based Access Control:
+- **System Administrator** or the 'admin' role:
+  - Is the owner of the app providing the services to its clients (restaurant owners)
+  - Has the right to CRUD:
+    - New Restaurant managers in the users' list
+- **Restaurant Manager** or 'manager' role:
+  - Has the right to CRUD:
+    - Restaurant's employees
+    - Daily tasks
+    - Hazards procedures
+    - Create new forms
+- **Employee** or 'user' role:
+  - Has the right to:
+    - Read:
+      - Daily Tasks
+      - Hazard Procedures
+      - Submit/Fil Daily Tasks Predefined Forms

+Obviously the application has the potential to be developed even further to match other business models or to incorporate even more capabilities, but in future releases.

+# **Application feasibility**
+'Restaurant Manager' is a tool designed to simplify and improve daily tasks, practical and user-friendly, that simplifies and streamlines daily tasks for restaurant managers and their employees.
+With its intuitive interface and useful features, it offers a feasible solution for managing specific aspects of a restaurant's operations, from employee task assignments to hazard procedures and daily reports management.

 # **Needed to be installed**
-- The env.py file is read using the dotenv library in Python.
+- The ```env.py``` file is read using the ```dotenv``` library in Python.
 This library allows you to load environment variables from a file named .env located in the same directory as your Python script.
 ```pip install python-dotenv```